-Although the updated resource clarifies that it is not a clinical guideline, comprehensive evidence review, position statement or consensus statement, it does provide 10 clinically useful principles, highlighting areas of agreement in diabetes care and prevention across a broad range of professional organizations.
+Although the resource is not a clinical guideline, evidence review, position statement or consensus statement, it does provide 10 principles highlighting areas of agreement in diabetes care and prevention across a broad range of professional organizations.

-The AAFP signed on as one of 20 health care organizations and federal agencies supporting the use of the guiding principles.
+The AAFP signed on as one of 20 health care organizations and federal agencies supporting use of the principles.

-Additionally, family physician John Boltri, M.D., of Rootstown, Ohio, represented the AAFP as one of the core writing and review team members who helped research, write and refine draft versions of the principles document.
+Family physician John Boltri, M.D., of Rootstown, Ohio, represented the AAFP on the core writing and review team, which helped research, write and refine draft versions of the principles document.

 "These guiding principles are really geared to practicing primary care physicians," Boltri told AAFP News.
 "Each section is concise and gives the best evidence that we know today that is usable in a clinical setting."

 The NDEP's 10 guiding principles are as follows:

 Boltri highlighted some of the useful information the guiding principles resource offers.